elmahio/documentation/docs/logging-heartbeats-from-asp-net-core.md

 [TOC]

-> The Heartbeats feature is currently in closed beta and highly experimental.
+> The Heartbeats feature is currently in beta and still experimental.

 ASP.NET Core offers a feature called Health Checks from version 2.2 and forward.
 For more information about health checks, check out our blog post: [ASP.NET Core 2.2 Health Checks Explained](https://blog.elmah.io/asp-net-core-2-2-health-checks-explained/).
 The Heartbeats feature on elmah.io support health checks too, by publishing health check results as heartbeats.